MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-home.md

 ![Favorite dashboard section.](./media/end-user-home/power-bi-dashboards.png)

-Alternately, you can decide yourself which dashboard to display here.
+Alternately, decide for yourself which dashboard to display here.
 Open a dashboard and tag it as [featured](end-user-featured.md).
 Pick the one dashboard that you expect to view most often, and set it as your *featured* content.
 Each time you open the Power BI service, your featured dashboard will display first.

 ### Favorites and frequents
 This next section contains links to the content that you visit most often or that you've tagged as [a favorite](end-user-favorite.md).
 Notice that several cards have black stars; they've been tagged as favorites.